-This whole operation could come crashing down the second one of them searches for “girls” in Google Images, but until then BuddyPic will be full of people looking for validation in the form of a high rating on the 1 to 10 scale and a few poorly worded comments from creepy people about how they would love to have sex with them.
+This whole operation could come crashing down the second one of them searches for “girls” in Google Images, but until then BuddyPic will be full of people looking for validation in the form of a high rating on the 1 to 10 scale and a few poorly worded comments from creepy people about how they would love to have intercourse with them.
 And really, isn’t that the foundation of all great communities?

 107,463,888 posts and about 6,900 users at any given time.